knpuniversity/rest/knpu/plan.md

   be where we get *some* of the "RESTful Web APIs" process to help you figure out what resources you have and how you should link them

+- I like the idea of laying out the resources and endpoints - the current web interface will help with this a lot

 ##### CHAPTER 1: API basics

 - a bit of intro theory - but not too much to overdo it!